 Welcome to Great Taste Magazine, the premiere connection to all the key decision makers in our local Southern California restaurant industry.
-Each month our 10 year-old full-color trade publication reaches thousands of the area’s top restaurant owners, general managers, executive chefs and buyers.
+Each issue our 18 year-old full-color trade publication reaches thousands of the area’s top restaurant owners, general managers, executive chefs and buyers.
 Take a tour through the magazine.
 Each issue features a restaurant and local chef, and is packed with the timeliest information, critical operational tips and other industry news important to our readers.

 Teri Williams – Editor in Chief Teri Williams has her finger on the pulse of the local hospitality industry like no one else.
-Thirteen years as editor and publisher of Orange County’s only hospitality trade magazine combined with her consultancy for the non-profit sector and her public relations expertise give Williams a far-reaching, varied and unique perspective of the industry.
+Eighteen years as editor and publisher of Orange County’s only hospitality trade magazine combined with her consultancy for the non-profit sector and her public relations expertise give Williams a far-reaching, varied and unique perspective of the industry.
 Besides her esteemed Great Taste publication, she has extensive experience in the travel industry (retail agent and wholesale), event planning and volunteerism.
 Williams has contacts around the globe in the restaurant, hotel, media and travel trades.
 She has also been applauded for her enthusiastic charity work and has chaired numerous chef, food and wine events on behalf of local non-profit organizations, for which she has helped garner more than $1 million in donations through the years.
 Known for her unflagging enthusiasm, entrepreneurial spirit, “can do” attitude and joie de vivre, Williams is a constant presence and authority on the OC culinary and hospitality scene.

 Contributors Great Taste would not exist without our enthusiastic and generous contributors, which is why we want to turn the spotlight on them!
 We’ve got chefs and students, teachers and experts – so read on to meet the wonderful people that write for your pleasure.
 They all have Great Taste!

 Chef Katie Averill – Baking Rack